No Plateau-ing When You Take Lessons

 He told me about this one piece he really didn’t seem to like.
 He didn’t like the music, he didn’t like how it sounded and he didn’t like practicing it.

-Hence: he practiced less on it than he ever did before with all his other songs his teacher taught him.
+Hence: he practiced less on it than he ever did before with all the other songs his teacher taught him.

 Reluctantly; dad practiced on it the whole week, since that was the only thing his teacher had given him to work on, and showed up the week after to his lesson, eager to play it.